 Under the leadership of Jack Tuason, the new College launched in June 2006 with accreditation from the Philippine Commission on Higher Education, a founding Dean in Dr. Lorraine Villanueva, a campus in Ortigas Center’s Wynsum Corporate Plaza and 80 pioneering students.
-The College offered one degree (in International Hospitality Management) with two majors (Hotel Administration and Culinary Arts), and completed an academic partnership with the Les Roches International School of Hotel Management.
-The agreement allowed Enderun students to earn an additional credential, the Les Roches Certificate in Hospitality Operations, en route to the Enderun bachelor's degree.
+The College offered one degree (in International Hospitality Management) with two majors (Hotel Administration and Culinary Arts), and completed an academic partnership with the Les Roches International School of Hotel Management, one of the most highly regarded schools in the world.
+This academic cooperation provided Enderun students with the same quality education without having to leave Manila.
 The fledgling College also opened a small, student-manned restaurant, aptly named Restaurant 101, and, under the leadership of founding Corporate Culinary Head Chef See Cheong Yan, quickly established itself as a center of excellence in culinary education.

-The young College grew rapidly, adding more than 200 students in School Year 2007-2008, and establishing new partnerships, most notably with the Alain Ducasse Formation, a leading French culinary institute.
-This partnership offered Enderun culinary students the opportunity to earn certificates from ADF (en route to their Enderun bachelor’s degrees), and integrated the pedagogical methods of Alain Ducasse, one of the world’s most celebrated chefs, into the Enderun culinary program.
-By 2008, the College was establishing new milestones on a nearly monthly basis: in January, another noted businessman, Simon Bakker, joined its board of governors and financiers; in April, Jack Tuason retired, passing the mantle of the College's leadership to co-founder Javier Infante; in June, the College enrolled another 300 new students, and moved to its permanent campus in the McKinley Hill area of Fort Bonifacio; in September, storied Filipino conglomerate A. Soriano Corporation joined the school’s funding team; in October, the College recruited a leading US academic, Dr. Lance Masters, to be its new Provost; and in December, it launched Enderun Extension to offer short courses and continuing education for working professionals and hobbyists.
+The young College grew rapidly, adding more than 200 students in School Year 2007-2008, and establishing new partnerships, most notably with the Ducasse Education, a leading French culinary institute.
+This partnership offered Enderun culinary students the opportunity to earn certificates from Ducasse Education (en route to their Enderun bachelor’s degrees), and integrated the pedagogical methods of Alain Ducasse, one of the world’s most celebrated chefs, into the Enderun culinary program.
+By 2008, the College was establishing new milestones on a nearly monthly basis: in January, another noted businessman, Simon Bakker, joined its board of governors and financiers; in June, the College enrolled another 300 new students, and moved to its permanent campus in the McKinley Hill area of Fort Bonifacio; in September, storied Filipino conglomerate A. Soriano Corporation joined the school’s funding team; in October, the College recruited a leading US academic, Dr. Lance Masters, to be its new Provost; and in December, it launched Enderun Extension to offer short courses and continuing education for working professionals and hobbyists.

 School Year 2009-2010 shaped up as an even more momentous one in the young College’s life.
 In June, Enderun launched its second degree program: Bachelor of Science in Business Administration, with highly differentiated majors in Business Process Management and Consulting, Finance and Wealth Management, and Marketing Management.
 Enderun has always been a management school at its core, so the move to offer a business administration program is a natural one.
 The potential synergies between the new business program and the existing hospitality management program are compelling: hospitality students will benefit from exposure to a deeper management faculty, while business students will gain the confidence, personal flair and real-world experience that comes from an education in hospitality.
 2009-2010 witnessed the opening of new facilities (most notably the new location of Restaurant 101 and the Atrium, a spectacular student lounge and function space), the addition of intramural athletic programs, the launch of new student support programs and a collaborative drive, involving students as well as the College’s Administration, to identify synergistic new degree programs, plan new facilities, and create new traditions.